15 Different Types of Willow Trees

 3. Dwarf Willow

-The Dwarf Willow is an excellent choice for those looking for a small, decorative tree.
+The Dwarf Willow is an excellent choice for a small, decorative tree.
 They only grow about six feet tall and have a weeping habit with slender, drooping branches.
 They are perfect for planting near water features or in containers.

 4. Arctic Willow (Salix Arctica)